The Humanity Of Christ

 *(See also: What Does It Mean To Be Born Again?)

-In an attempt to counter this inconsistency we claimed that Father refers to deity alone, while “Son of God” refers to the deity as incarnated in humanity (Of course the Bible makes no mention of any such transition).
-The problem however still exist because the humanity of the Son of God (Jesus human soul/spirit) still has to be accounted for, it just didn’t get thrown in the trash to be forgotten, disposed of and become of no importance.
-It is precisely because Jesus bodily soul/spirit was resurrected and ascended up to heaven to be WITH God that we have our hope in Christ as our savior.
+In an attempt to counter this inconsistency, we claimed that Father refers to the deity alone, while the “Son of God” refers to the deity as incarnated in humanity (Of course the Bible makes no mention of any such transition).
+The problem however still exists because the humanity of the Son of God (Jesus’ human soul/spirit) still has to be accounted for, it just didn’t get thrown in the trash to be forgotten, disposed of, and become of no importance.
+It is because Jesus’ bodily soul/spirit was resurrected and ascended up to heaven to be WITH God that we even have our hope in Christ as our savior.

 There is another serious problem with this theory claiming Jesus as being God incarnated, whoever possesses traits OPPOSITE of IMMORTALITY (Jesus dying) cannot be TOTALLY GOD!
 We as saints will be changed from mortality to immortality (1 Corinthians 15:52-53) yet we will not be gods.
 If we obtain immortality then by its very definition it is impossible to lose it (I assume this is true of angels, etc….).
 God is immortal; God could never die consequently he could never have been resurrected from the DEAD!